Notes & Resources

 - These were the lecture notes of the course I took, lectured by Prof. Manfred Sigrist.

-- As always, I can’t but recommend checking out Prof. Tong’s lecture notes (it might be worth checking out the notes on Statistical Field theory as well, but this is definitely graduate level).
+- I can’t but recommend checking out Prof. Tong’s lecture notes (it might be worth checking out the notes on Statistical Field theory as well, but this is definitely graduate level).

 Classical Electrodynamics

-- The perfect introduction at an undergraduate level: Introduction to electrodynamics (4. ed), Griffiths
+- The perfect introduction at an undergraduate level: Introduction to electrodynamics, Griffiths.

-- My favourite, very complete and with lots of exercises: Modern Electrodynamics, Zangwill
+- My personal favourite, very complete and with lots of exercises: Modern Electrodynamics, Zangwill.

 Quantum Mechanics

-- On the path integral approach to Quantum Mechanics, by the great Feynman: Quantum Mechanics and Path Integrals, Feynman.
-For a first contact with QM, I would rather recommend the Hamiltonian approach (eg. Griffiths).
+- On the path integral approach to Quantum Mechanics: Quantum Mechanics and Path Integrals, Feynman.
+For a first contact with QM, I would rather recommend the Hamiltonian approach: Introduction to Quantum Mechanics, Griffiths.

 - Notes of Noah Miller on Representation Theory and Quantum Mechanics, very well written.

-- Before the exam: Problems and Solutions in Quantum Mechanics, Tamvakis
+- To practice before the exam: Problems and Solutions in Quantum Mechanics, Tamvakis.

 Particle and Nuclear Physics